ShipEngine/connect-website/reference/delivery-service-object.md

       The service area this delivery service covers.
 Valid values include the following:
       * `regional` - Delivery based on the shipment's distance to its destination.
 Rates typically vary by zone.
       * `domestic` - Delivery with an origin address and a destination address within the same country.
-      * `international` - Delivery with an origin address and a destination address in different countries.
+      * `international` - Delivery to a from address in at least one other country.
-      * `global`
+      * `global` - Delivery to a from address anywhere in the world.
   - name: isConsolidatedService
     type: boolean
     required: true